WartyMN/Foenix-68k-OSf/README.md

 ## Why you might want this:

-If you have, or are considering acquiring an A2560K or GenX (68040 OR 486 + 65816), and want to make or port applications (as opposed to games).
+If you have, or are considering acquiring an A2560K or GenX (68040 + 65816), and want to make or port applications (as opposed to games).
 As a development framework, it is primarily geared towards application development, but mouse- and text-based games would be viable candidates for building/porting under this framework.
 If you are making a fast action game, you will most likely want to bang directly on the hardware.
-Note: **NO ONE SHOULD USE THIS, OR EVEN LOOK IN ITS DIRECTION!** (until I get some real hardware and can complete the job).

 ## How to use it